finqu/aptl/docs/index.md

 # APTL (AI Prompt Template Language)

-> **A modern template engine for authoring AI system prompts.**
+> **A modern template engine designed specifically for AI system prompts.**
 >
-> Write readable, maintainable prompt templates with sections, conditionals, and data injection—compile to clean, structured output for LLMs and agents.
+> Stop wrestling with string concatenation and messy JSON.
+Write clean, maintainable prompt templates with inheritance, conditionals, and type-safe data injection—compile to optimized output for any LLM.

 ## Why APTL?

-APTL is designed for building robust, maintainable AI system prompts.
-It lets you:

-- ✨ **Write readable, indented templates** (no more unreadable JSON or string concatenation)
-- 📦 **Organize prompts with sections** for identity, objectives, guidelines, and more
-- 🔄 **Inject dynamic data** with simple variable syntax
-- ⚡ **Use conditionals and loops** for adaptive, context-aware prompts
-- 🎨 **Output in multiple formats** (plain, markdown, JSON, XML-style)
-- ✅ **Validate and manage templates** at scale
+Building AI prompts shouldn't feel like writing assembly code.
+APTL brings modern templating to AI development:

+- 🎯 **Purpose-Built for AI** - Designed for LLM system prompts, not HTML pages
+- 📝 **Human-Readable** - Clean, indented syntax that makes sense at a glance
+- 🏗️ **Template Inheritance** - DRY principles with `@extends` and modular snippets
+- 🔄 **Dynamic & Adaptive** - Conditionals, loops, and context-aware rendering
+- 🎨 **Multi-Format Output** - Plain text, Markdown, JSON, or structured XML
+- 🛡️ **Type-Safe** - Full TypeScript support with detailed error messages
+- 📦 **Production-Ready** - Used in production AI systems, not a toy project

 ## Quick Start